ebradley12/Band-Camp-Tracker/terraform/README.md

 ## **Contents**

 ### **File Structure**
 The terraform files are organised based on their function.
-The full file structure can be seen below.
+The overall file structure can be seen below.
+'''
+terraform/
+    ├── dashboard/
+    ├── ecr/
+    ├── alerts/
+    ├── pipeline/
+    ├── rds/
+    ├── reports/
+'''

 ### **Scripts**
 1. **`pipeline.tf`**